ankurnanaware23/Fintech-Banking-App/README.md

-# ⚡ Django + React Boilerplate
+# ⚡ Django + React Project

-A modern full-stack boilerplate scaffolded by [Ankur Nanaware].
+A modern full-stack project created by [Ankur Nanaware].
 It combines a **Django REST Framework backend** with a **React + Vite + TailwindCSS frontend**, including light/dark mode support, base routing, and ready-to-use authentication.

 ---